Brett Swain (gridiron football)

-Brett Andrew Swain (born June 21, 1985) is a former American football wide receiver.
-He was drafted by the Green Bay Packers in the seventh round of the 2008 NFL Draft.
-He won Super Bowl XLV with the Packers over the Pittsburgh Steelers.
-He played college football at San Diego State.
-He last played for the Saskatchewan Roughriders of the Canadian Football League.
+Brett Andrew Swain (born June 21, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the Green Bay Packers in the seventh round of the 2008 NFL draft.
+He won Super Bowl XLV with the Packers.
+He played college football for the San Diego State Aztecs.
+He also played for the San Francisco 49ers of the NFL and the Saskatchewan Roughriders of the CFL.

-Early years
+Early life

 Swain graduated from Carlsbad High School in Carlsbad, California.
 He graduated in 2003.

 College career

 Swain played four seasons at San Diego State.
 As a senior in 2007, he led his team by recording 58 receptions for 973 yards and 5 touchdowns.
 In 2006, he started a season for the first time and recorded 47 catches for 528 yards and scored twice.
 He also had 7 carries for 35 yards, though did not record a touchdown.
 He was an All-Mountain West Conference wide receiver his senior year.